-The No-Build (No Action) alternative will also be analyzed and compared against the Build alternatives during the PD&E Study.
+The No-Build (No Action) alternative is also being analyzed and compared against the Build Alternatives.

 The study limits are along the Western Beltway (SR 429) from north of the I-4/SR 429 Interchange to Seidel Road in Orange and Osceola Counties, Florida.
 A study area map is provided below: